WHO IS ELIGIBLE FOR THE COMPOSERS’ FUND?

 WHAT CAN BE FUNDED?

 We will consider every application on a case-by-case basis.
-We are inviting composers to propose any activity or intervention that would make a significant difference to their long term development.
-We are envisioning that this might include the following activity, though we will also welcome other ideas if a strong case for support can be made:
+We are inviting composers to propose anything that would make a significant difference to their long term development.
+This for example might include the following areas or others:

 WHAT CAN’T BE FUNDED?